 Sheldon School has an excellent pastoral support system in place, including Student Services workers attached to specific year groups.
 Every pupil belongs to a tutor group and tutors stay with their tutor group as they move up the school.
 Your child's tutor and Student Services will get to know your child over their years at Sheldon School.
 Your child can turn to either their tutor or Student Services if they have issues impacting on their wellbeing.
-Any report of bullying or persistent unkind attention will be investigated and resolutions actioned in accordance with Sheldon School's Anti-Bullying Policy.
+Any report of bullying or persistent unkind attention will be investigated and resolutions actioned in accordance with Sheldon School's Anti-bullying Policy.

-The school also employs a full time fully trained counsellor to speak with pupils with identified needs and difficulties.
+The school also employs a full time fully trained counsellor to support pupils with identified needs and difficulties.
 We have access to additional counselling hours where there is serious need.
 Adult mentors also support some of our more vulnerable pupils.

 There are pupils who can sometimes feel vulnerable during unstructured times and are in need of a base that feels safe and secure.
-These pupils are invited to come to Learning Support where members of staff are always on duty.
+These pupils are invited to come to Learning Support where members of the Learning Support team are always on duty.
 In particular, we have a lunchtime Hi-5 club and Early-Birds designed for our most vulnerable pupils.
-This is part of our Enhanced Learning Provision.